 A database of over 3000 U.S. economic time series.
 Download data into Microsoft Excel and text formats and view charts of data series.

 Current content of Financial Times (FT) daily newspaper.
 Includes full-page display (ePaper) of USA, UK, European, Asian and Middle East editions.
-Users will be asked to re-authenticate twice a year and may receive an email from the Financial Times requesting this.
-Click Additional Info below for instructions on creating a Financial Times account with your Washington University email.
+Click Additional Info below for access instructions.

-1. Click "Sign In" at the top right.
+1. Click Sign In at the top right.

-2. Enter your Washington University email address.
+2. Enter your WashU email address.

 Scanned IRS 990 returns provide information about the operations, personnel, and finances of nonprofit organizations.
 Includes over 1.5 million organizations and over 3 million records searchable using varied access points.
 Data can be sorted and reported in numerous ways.